AbderrahimZil/Experimental-Design/Functional DOE/README.md

 ## Functional Data Analysis (FDA)
-FDA refers to the branch of statistics that is focusing on studying curve data.
-Functional data is all around us, you may think of weather data for your city or financial data or growth curves for children...
-It is about data that make sense when you look at the entire curve rather than isolated points.
+FDA refers to the branch of statistics that is focuses on studying curve data.
+Functional data is all around us, you may think of weather data for your city, handwriting, financial data or growth curves for children...
+One thing all these types of data share is that they make sense when you look at the entire curve rather than isolated points.